SS Servia: Passenger accommodation

 Servia had public rooms of a scale and luxury greater than previously known.
 Of the three decks, the upper deck consisted of deck-houses that included a first-class smoking room, and a luxuriously fitted ladies drawing room and a music room.
-The entrance and grand staircase was the largest that had ever appeared on a liner, and was panelled in polished maple and ash.
-It led down to the a landing on the main deck which featured a library.
+The entrance and grand staircase was the largest that had ever appeared on a liner, and was paneled in polished maple and ash.
+It led down to the landing on the main deck which featured a library.
 Twenty-four first-class staterooms were situated aft of this landing, while the first-class dining salon was situated forward.
 The dining salon could sit 220 of Servia's 480 first-class passengers on five long tables, and was richly decorated with carved panels and carpets.
-In the centre was an open well that rose 17 ft to a skylight.
+In the center was an open well that rose 17 ft to a skylight.
 Forward of the dining salon were a further 58 staterooms, followed by crew accommodation areas.

 On the lower deck was a servants dining room and a further 82 first-class staterooms.
 The forward section of this deck was reserved for 730 steerage passengers.
 This section was a large area of about 150 feet long, and included a dining area.
 The berths were grouped into separate male and female areas.

 Fate

-With the appearance of the crack Cunard liners RMS Campania and RMS Lucania in 1893, Servia was relegated to intermediate service.
-She was later used to transport troops to South Africa during the Boer war.
+With the introduction of newer and larger Cunard liners RMS Campania and RMS Lucania in 1893, Servia was relegated to intermediate service, later used to transport troops to South Africa during the Boer war.
 She was broken up in 1902 by Thos.
 W. Ward.